wavded/humane-js/readme.md

 <pre>
 humane('hello world');
 </pre>

 ## Configuration
 Humane is very simple, only the timeout before the popup dissapears is configurable
 <pre>
 humane.timeout = 2000
 </pre>
 Default timeout is 3 seconds.

+## Contribute

+I know improvements could be made, please help!
+This is just getting started.
+My goal is to keep the system very simple and small.

 ## License